ChainSafe/game-docs-v2/docs/v2.5/17_prefab-scripts.md

 The scripts function should be called by a method of your choosing - button, function etc */

 /// <summary>
-/// Gets the public address the private key belongs to.
+/// Signs a transaction with an ECDSA key.
 /// </summary>
-public class EcdsaGetAddress : MonoBehaviour
+public class EcdsaSignTransaction : MonoBehaviour
 {
     // Variables
     // Variables